Help to stay active

 How to find local groups and activities

-Find local support groups, activities and day centres on the My Life website.
+Find local support groups, activities and day centres on the My Life directory.

 Many of the activities listed on My Life are run by voluntary and community groups.
 They are often low cost or free.